 In 2005, the District received approval from IDEM to allow the acceptance of construction/ demolition materials at the site.
 Since 2006 the site, by permit, is only allowed to accept C/D materials.
-In 2008, we received a substantial amount of home demolition material from the record flood of June 7.
+In 2008, we received a substantial amount of home demolition material from the record flood of June 7th.
 In 2009, we constructed additional disposal capacity at our site (cell 150'x700').
-This capacity will be used for larger demolition projects in our community.
+This capacity will be used for larger demolition projects in our community as taking in more than 50 tons per day requires us to install scales at the site.
+One Waived Projects was accepted in 2022 from The City of Columbus from Warner Street.